Gelman Family Law Lawyers

 Exclusive Possession of the Family Home

-If your spouse is violent, you can request that the Court grant you exclusive possession of the family home.
-In other words, you can force your spouse to leave your home so you can stay there regardless of who has title to the property.
+If you are married and your spouse is violent, you can request that the Court grant you exclusive possession of the family home.
+In other words, you can force your spouse to leave your home so you can stay there, regardless of who has title to the property.
 An exclusive possession order does not, however, nullify any financial rights related to the matrimonial home.

 In making an order for exclusive possession, a judge will consider a few factors, including: